aws-samples/aws-panorama-samples/tools/sideloading/README.md

         }
         ```

-        **Note:** Please note that you need to specify the file name of the Parent process in the code descriptor file.
+        **Note:** Please note that you need to specify the file name of the parent process in the code descriptor file.

-    1. Under the code package src directory, create a Python script (`cv_app.py`) for the Child process which runs the Computer Vision tasks.
+    1. Under the code package src directory, create a Python script (`cv_app.py`) for the child process which runs the computer vision tasks.
 The file name has to be same as the `entrypoint_filename` argument you specified in the `boot.py`.

         cv_app.py :
         ``` python